billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > Equivalent to after in webpack-dev-server.
 You can use it to execute custom middleware after all other middleware.

-When source files, config or frontmatters are changed, VuePress will rerun [Prepare](#prepare) to reach real hot-reload.
+Whenever a source file is added or removed, config or frontmatters are changed, VuePress will rerun [Prepare](#prepare) to reach real hot-reload.
 Source files and config are watched by [chokidar](https://github.com/paulmillr/chokidar).
 In the other hand, watching frontmatters are handled by the markdown loader I mentioned before.

 ## Build